tritone11/i18next-JSON-editor/README.md

 # Important notes

 ## Browser compatibility
 This tool makes extended use of the apex backtick ` which is supported only by browser supporting ECMAScript 6
+To enable automatic translation with Yandex, add your API key in the index.html file at line 1144